Cybertruck deliveries more than doubled in Q1 2026

 What happened

-The Q1 number landed in early April and immediately got picked apart.
-The growth headline is real: 38,500 deliveries is more than double Q1 2025, and Cybertruck now accounts for over 10% of Tesla's quarterly delivery mix.
-Giga Texas has transitioned to steady-state manufacturing after the rough 2024 to 2025 ramp.
+The Q1 number landed in early April.
+38,500 deliveries is more than double Q1 2025, and Cybertruck now accounts for over 10% of Tesla's quarterly delivery mix.
+Giga Texas has transitioned to steady-state manufacturing after the rough 2024 to 2025 ramp, which is the milestone that matters most: the hardest manufacturing program in Tesla's history is now routine.

 Our take

 What this means for FrunkLab is straightforward.
-The Cybertruck owner base is growing in absolute terms even if the mix is uglier than the headline.
-Every CT on the road is a panel that can wear a different design tomorrow without a $4,000 vinyl install.
+The Cybertruck owner base is growing fast, and every CT on the road is a panel that can wear a different design tomorrow without a $4,000 vinyl install.
 Cybertruck's flat stainless geometry is also genuinely fun to design for.
 The body reads almost like a series of rectangles, which means typography and graphic-heavy wraps work in a way they don't on a Model Y.

 We get more Cybertruck wraps started in the studio than we used to, and the designs skew toward bolder color blocks and full-panel art rather than subtle gradients.
 That tracks with the truck's whole vibe.